Azure/NoOpsAccelerator/src/bicep/overlays/management-services/vm-windows-base/readme.md

-# Overlays: Centos VM Base
+# Overlays: Windows VM Base

 ## Overview

-This overlay module deploys an Centos VM Base.
+This overlay module deploys an Windows VM with a Server 2022 Base.

 Read on to understand what this overlay does, and when you're ready, collect all of the pre-requisites, then deploy the overlay

-## About Centos VM Base
+## About Windows VM Base

-The docs on Azure Centos VM Base: <https://docs.microsoft.com/en-us/azure/app-service/overview-hosting-plans>.
+The docs on Azure Windows VM Base: <https://learn.microsoft.com/en-us/azure/virtual-machines/overview>.
 By default, this overlay will deploy resources into standard default hub/spoke subscriptions and resource groups.

 The subscription and resource group can be changed by providing the resource group name (Param: parTargetSubscriptionId/parTargetResourceGroup) and ensuring that the Azure context is set the proper subscription.